Germany commemorates 35 years since fall of Berlin Wall – DW – 11/09/2024

 More than 1,400 buildings were destroyed and in the region of 30,000 Jews were taken to concentration camps.

-The violent crackdown is seen as a key turning point where Hitler's German government began to move from the active persecution of Jews in Germany towards what would become the Holocaust and the killing of an estimated 6 million European Jews during World War II.
+The violent attacks are seen as a key turning point where Hitler's German government began to move from the active persecution of Jews in Germany towards what would become the Holocaust and the killing of an estimated 6 million European Jews during World War II.

 Twenty years earlier, on November 9, 1918, with the end of World War I and German capitulation imminent, Social Democrat politician Philip Scheidemann also declared what would become known as the Weimar Republic in the interwar years.